 - Finally, and most importantly, we hired 3 new team members to join the Pluto family.
 They’re all pros in their fields and already having a big impact on the business.
 Shout out to Ben, Ben and Giulio.

-Can you share some of Pluto’s plans for 2020?
+Can you, as a travel insurtech, share some of Pluto’s plans for 2020?
 Any key targets or milestones?

 Our key milestones for the next year evolve around: